Nazgul28/kath_portfolio/README.md

 I've used jQuery functions to implement the "smooth scrolling"effect and to the "sticky menu".
 In the "sticky menu" task I used some CSS transition effects in order to highlight the nav bar.

-On the CSS I've used flebox to align the placeholders of the categories in the "Work" page.
+On the CSS3 I've used flebox to align the placeholders of the categories in the "Work" page.

-The website is responsive for 3 breakpoints (mobile, tablet and desktop), however I had to implement one more breakpoint specifically for Iphones using "max-device-width".
+The website is responsive for 3 breakpoints (mobile, tablet and desktop), however I had to implement one more breakpoint specifically for Iphones using "max-device-width" since Safari it's a tricky browser.